shuribox/shuribox/README.md

 FOR PT I am completely c+h friendly !!
 I love talking and meeting new people but my own anxiety prevents me from approaching first but i do try my best!!

-(i also dont c+h first because the amount of people with that in their name who just moved away from me when i did is alot so ive become a bit scared of that happening again ,,!!)
+(i also dont normally c+h first because the amount of people with that in their name who just moved away from me when i did is alot so ive become a bit wary of that happening again,,!! >_>)